damienmarsic/dmbiolib/docs/dbl-doc.rst

    print(dbl.compress('gggcaatccccnnnncaagtt'))
    gcatcnnnncagt

-conf_start(filename,title)
+conf_start(title)
 **************************
-| Creates a configuration file, using filename (name of configuration file) and title (text to be included in the title at the beginning of the file).
+| Creates a configuration file, using title (text to be included in the title at the beginning of the file).

-| Returns the file handle, the current directory name and a list of detected read files or read file pairs preceded by a file prefix.
+| Returns a string with the preliminary content of the future configuration file, the current directory name and a list of detected read files or read file pairs preceded by a file prefix.

-conf_end(file_handle,filename,title)
+conf_end(filename,content,title)
 ************************************
-| Completes writing the configuration file.
+| Completes writing content into the configuration file.

 csv_read(filename,dic,header)
 *****************************